crzcssdy/leaflet-challenge/README.md

 I included popups that provide additional information about the earthquake when its associated marker is clicked.

 Lastly, I created a legend that will provide context for your map data.

+## Acknowledgments
+Crowdfunding_ETL was created as an assignment for the University of California, Irvine Data Analytics Bootcamp - June 2024 Cohort under the instruction and guidance of Melissa Engle (Instructor) and Mitchell Stone (TA).
+The practical exercises and coding examples demonstrated through the bootcamp helped inform and inspire the code for this project.